wblakecannon/terraform-jupyter/README.md

 1. Start up the Jupyter Notebook server by running the command `jupyter notebook`.
 1. You'll see a URL.
 For example, `http://ec2-34-211-106-166.us-west-2.compute.amazonaws.com:8888/?token=6508a10c1b80248fd3537d0a98bc62a65b55e0aca402adba`.
 Copy and paste that link in your browser.
 Jupyter Notebook will load.
 1. Happy coding!

+## About the State File

+Note that the Terraform state file is `local`.
+That's not always a good idea.
+However, I left it as `local` cause that's the easiest way to distribute working Terraform code.
+I suggest keeping your State file in an AWS S3 repository.
+For more information, I **highly** recommend buying [Terraform Up and Running](https://www.amazon.com/Terraform-Running-Writing-Infrastructure-Code/dp/1492046906/ref=sr_1_1?keywords=terraform+up+and+running&qid=1571417701&sr=8-1) by Yevgeniy Brikman.